 How the retreat works….and what to expect

-A few months ago, we had the idea to book ourselves onto a retreat, as a present to ourselves, but also as a way of inspiring new work, doing something different, and meeting like-minded people.
+Nearly three years ago, we had the idea to book ourselves onto a retreat, as a present to ourselves, but also as a way of inspiring new work, doing something different, and meeting like-minded people.
 But we couldn’t find a single retreat in the UK that offered what we wanted!

 So we decided to make our own.
 Because of this, our Retreat is a different to many others.